How to Bottle Wine Once You Have Finished Making It

 Choosing the Corks

-However, if you want to preserve the quality of the wine, natural corks are the best solution.
+However, if you plan on aging your wine for longer periods, natural corks are the best solution.

 When Should You Bottle the Wine?